aadantley/react-mobile-portfolio/readme.md

 ## Duolingo Clone

-A Clone of questions from Duolingo.
+A clone of questions from Duolingo.